Buying a house can be daunting. The big sums of money involved is one thing, but the overwhelming amount of paperwork is often underestimated!

 Lenders are obliged to stress test you to see if you could afford repayments if circumstances changed.
 For example, if interest rates were to rise or you had children.

+There are many things you’ll need to get a mortgage.
 You will need to show your outgoings, including credit cards and other loans, as well as your household bills, including:

 - Utility bills

 - Insurance policies